Visiting Pomerania Boddenlandschaft National Park and planning to hike in the Darss Forest? Read this travel blog and

 As our guide Ms Bärwald finished with her quick briefing about the national park, near the welcome signboard in the Darss Forest, we made our way to the first hiking trail.
 There are a total of 36 well-marked trails in Pomeranian Boddenlandschaft National Park that take you to different points of interest and help explore this unspoiled bit of nature whilst breathing in both sea and forest air, and observing numerous species in their natural habitat at the same time.
 The entire labyrinth of 36 trails moreover covers a distance of nearly 50km running through the 4,700-hectare of forest area.

-A couple of recommended vantage points, if you’re short on time, however, are Pramort and Hohe Düne that are perfect to spot some rare wildlife such as red deer and the wild boar.
+A couple of recommended vantage points, if you’re short on time, however, are Pramort and Hohe Düne which are perfect to spot some rare wildlife such as red deer and wild boar.
 It’s interesting to note that the Western-Pomeranian Boddenlandschaft National Park has its own international importance.
 Every autumn, around 30,000 cranes migrate here, creating an unforgettable spectacle for holidaymakers.

 There is also a wealth of flora and fauna to be explored in the region.
-But with the ever-changing geographical conditions and germination and withdrawing of various species, the dominating species that make most of the Pomeranian National Park today include beech, oak and birch trees.
+But with the ever-changing geographical conditions and germination and withdrawal of various species, the dominating species that make up most of the Pomeranian National Park today include beech, oak and birch trees.

-We covered a couple of walking trails and a few vantage points before making it to the highlight, and a popular access route of Darsser Ort, not far from the lighthouse.
+We covered a couple of walking trails and a few vantage points before making it to the highlight, a popular access route of Darsser Ort, not far from the lighthouse.
 It is interesting to visit the 150-year-old lighthouse that, from a height of 35m, gives panoramic views of the national park on one side and the majestic Baltic Sea, on the other.

 The vicinity also has been a natural history museum since 1991 that houses exhibitions on the Darsser Ort natural region.
 An in-house aquarium moreover familiarizes you well with the wetland ecosystem that Darss Forest is known for.